joelradon/Fishing-Chatbot/README.md

 ## Features
 - Integrates with Azure Key Vault to securely manage sensitive tokens and keys.
-- Responds to questions in private or group chats on Telegram.
+- Responds to questions in private or group chats on Telegram when specifically tagged or replied to.
 - Uses Custom Question Answering to provide focused, knowledge-based answers.
 - Uses OpenAI GPT-4 to answer more general questions.
 - Supports updating the CQA knowledge base via new question-answer pairs.